 Joining the study would involve being randomly assigned to one of the two timelines for receiving the Sudarshan Kriya Yoga program.
 There is a 50/50 chance of being enrolled in either timeline.

 – For one timeline, you will be in a cohort that learns the SKY program shortly after beginning the study and complete the 6-week program.

 – For the other timeline, you will be in a cohort that learns the 6-week SKY program after the first cohort completes their 6-week program.

 The program will be conducted in small groups of 8-12 people, and daily home practice instructions will be provided.

 This study will take place online through video calls at flexible times throughout the week.

 Participation requires attending five, 3-hour sessions in the first week of the study and two, 1-hour follow-up sessions per week for 5 straight weeks (6 weeks total).

 You will also be asked to attend two 1-hour appointments before and after the 6-week SKY program.
-You will also be asked to attend two 45-minute appointments after the SKY program is complete, one 12-weeks after and another 30 weeks after the first appointment.
+You will also be asked to attend three 45-minute appointments after the SKY program is complete, one 6-weeks after, 12-weeks after and another 30 weeks after the first appointment.

 Will this affect my care?